Preparing for an Ayahuasca Ceremony

-Before attending an Ayahuasca Retreat it is very important to prepare yourself physically, mentally and spiritually.
+Preparing for an Ayahuasca ceremony before attending a Retreat is very important.
 We want to show up as clean, ready vessels in order to meet the Spirit of Ayahuasca, so she can have the best impact on our healing process.

 For the physical preparation, most shamans suggest following a strict diet before and after drinking Ayahuasca.
 Our typical diets are usually cluttered with processed foods, junk, stimulants, alcohol, heavy meats, sugar, oils, and salt.
 If you did not cleanse your body beforehand, the first thing Ayahuasca would do is to try to help your body rid itself of all of these toxins by purging.
 Although you still may purge even if you do cleanse your body beforehand, is it best to get a jumpstart on the cleansing process, so we can work with Ayahuasca more efficiently and jump right into the juicy stuff that is blocking us (“the fun stuff”).Ayahuasca (Banistriopsis caapi) is an MAOi, which means it temporarily inhibits the activation of monoamine oxidase enzymes.
 These enzymes are responsible for breaking down the neurotransmitters dopamine, serotonin in the brain and the amino acid tyramine in the gut.
 Therefore as part of your preparations before your ceremony, it is important to avoid foods that contain a high quantity of tyramine:

 Pork, red meat, fermented food, aged cheese, yogurt, alcohol, chocolate (in large amounts), and Peanuts (in large amounts).
 It’s also recommended to avoid salt, refined sugar, oily food, spicy food, dairy, and caffeine.